-Rob Salvagno, head of corporate development and Cisco Investments, discussed in January at the Global Corporate Venturing and Innovation Summit the unit’s investment strategy and its progress since Salvagno stepped into his leadership role two years ago.
+This echoes Salvagno’s discussion in January last year at the Global Corporate Venturing and Innovation Summit the unit’s investment strategy and its progress since he stepped into his leadership role four years ago.

-Salvagno, who runs a team of more than 40, said having the same team working on both investments and acquisitions had been key in driving the unit’s success.
+Salvagno, who runs a team of more than 40 and reports to Cisco’s chief financial officer Kelly Kramer, said having the same team working on both investments and acquisitions had been key in driving the unit’s success.
 He added: “Although there is still a long way to go, we have the opportunity to be a top investor.
 We do a great job at tracking innovation, so what we really need to do now is build our core value proposition.”

 This, Salvagno said, was crucial for a unit’s success.
 When setting up a unit, CVCs should first determine their investment approach.
 Was the goal to strengthen existing businesses, or to track innovation outside that?
 “These are two different philosophies, and you need to be clear about them both internally and externally,” he said.
 “There is a lot of money out there, so you really have to look at what makes you unique.
 It is about believing in your core value proposition, and how it may benefit your portfolio companies.”